Jenny Saville: Recent work

-In 2002, she collaborated with photographer Glen Luchford to produce huge Polaroids of herself taken from below, lying on a sheet of glass.
+In 2004-2005, she collaborated with photographer Glen Luchford to produce huge Polaroids of herself taken from below, lying on a sheet of glass.
 Luchford is a well-known fashion photographer who worked for Gucci, Calvin Klein, and Prada.
 Saville wanted to use someone with Luchford's high fashion background to capture her interpretations of the female form.

 In Saville's more recent work, she employs graphite, charcoal, and pastel to explore overlapping forms suggestive of underdrawings, movement, hybridity, and gender ambiguity.
 Saville states, "If I draw through previous bodily forms in an arbitrary or contradictory way; ...it gives the work a kind of life force or EROS.
 Destruction, regeneration, a cyclic rhythm of emerging forms".

-Later, in 2018 Saville's Propped (1992) sold at Sothebys' in London for £9.5 million, above its £3-£4 million estimate, becoming the most expensive work by a living female artist sold at auction.
+Later, in 2018 Saville's Propped (1992) sold at Sotheby's in London for £9.5 million, above its £3-£4 million estimate, becoming the most expensive work by a living female artist sold at auction.